Accessibility Statement for Moodle

 The Moodle HQ development team also work with the wider Moodle Accessibility Collaboration Group.
 The Group represents different organisations using Moodle, who relay specific issues with Moodle that students and staff are facing.

-Here at the University of Portsmouth we provide a visual layer called a theme to our particular instance of Moodle.
+The University of Portsmouth provides a visual layer called a theme to our particular instance of Moodle.
 The theme provides corporate styles and additional usability functionality.
 As we have included extra code in addition to the Moodle core code, we also periodically run Google Chrome Development Tool accessibility audits to address any issues that we might have introduced.
 We also conduct usability testing on a subset of learning material on Moodle to ensure we capture any issues, such as page tab orders and screen reader navigation, that software alone might not pick up.

 The Moodle HQ website gives more information about Moodle accessibility standards and testing.